IBM/cloud-functions-operator/README.md

 ### Setting up OpenWhisk credentials

-By default, all operators look for OpenWhisk credentials in the `seed-default-owprops` secret:
+By default, all operators look for OpenWhisk credentials in the `seed-defaults-owprops` secret:

 [//]: #embed-code(test/e2e/wskprops-secrets.sh)
 ```sh